nimakam/nimakam-notes/stablecoin/papers/v0.1/technical-whitepaper.md

 ### Savings pool

 Savings pool is a portion of pegged currency tokens held by the main system contracts, set to be payed out to money owners as interest, when they lock their tokens in a savings account contract for periods of time.
 A portion of the fee paid by loan takers is always transferred to this pool.
 Also, any penalties imposed on price feed are taken out of the offending provider's revenue pool and transferred into the savings pool.
 Payout is based on the *savings interest rate* (see [savings rate](#savings-rate) and variable definition under [monetary variables](#monetary-variables)).

-## System state

-Main system contracts hold the following variables related to the areas of the system like Savings, Loans, and Price Feeds:

-- Loan contracts
-- Price feed contracts
-- Savings account contracts
-- Total and individual price feed allocations (in pegged currency)
-- Price feed revenue pools (in pegged currency)
-- Savings pool (in pegged currency)
-- Current (processing) medium trust price feeds
-- Finalized (finalized) medium trust price feeds
-- Archive of values
-  - Frequencies: 7 x daily, 5 x weekly, 5 x 5 weekly (~ monthly), 5 x 25 weekly (~ bi-yearly), 5 x 125 weekly (~2.4 yearly), 5 x 625 weekly (~ 12 years), 5 x 3125 weekly (~60 years)
-  - Savings interest rate
-  - Loan fee rate
-  - Native token price
-  - Peg equilibrium metric
-  - Total issuance

-The system has two operational areas, the major one relies on **delayed price reporting**, while the other smaller area relies on **instant price reporting**.
-The area relying on delayed price reporting has the following daily states:

-- **Processing** - This state is before a given day's price reporting is finalized.
-We transition from processing to finalized within `1 day`.
-- **Empty** - This is the initial finalized state when no price providers have yet registered with the system.
-It is very much a temporary and short lived state.
-- **Stable**: where no anomalies in delayed price reporting has been detected, and where daily and instant prices are within known variability thresholds `5%`.
-  - Currency issuance will be instant within transaction, up to a limit of `5%` total issuance.
-  - Loan liquidation will take `1 week`
-- **Unstable**: where minor anomalies have been detected such as ~~1. change in instant price is possibly not reported by minority ~~ ~~2. drastic recent changes in allocations such as `10%` drops~~ ~~3.
-Volatility of reported prices exceeding `20% weekly` despite lack of dispute.~~
-  - Currency issuance will be instant within transaction, up to a limit of `0.5%` total issuance.
-  - Loan liquidation will take `1 week` and will be evaluated against all historical native token prices of that week
-- **Dispute**: where major disagreement is occurring between medium trust providers
-  - Currency issuance will be disabled
-  - Loan liquidation will be postponed for the duration of dispute state

-The instant price reporting area has separate yet similar states.
-The state results applies only to currency issuance and is applied on top of the finalized delayed states from `2 days` ago.
-This means currency issuance will be restricted based on the maximum of each area's state.
-For example, `Unstable` and `Stable` will result in `Unstable`.
-Following are the instant price reporting states:

-- **Empty** - This is the initial state when no price providers have reported instant prices within the last `1 day`
-- **Stable**: where no anomalies in instant price reporting has been detected, and where instant prices are within known variability thresholds `5%`.
-  - Currency issuance will be instant within transaction, up to a limit of `5%` total issuance.
-- **Unstable**: where minor anomalies have been detected such as
-  - Currency issuance will be instant within transaction, up to a limit of `0.5%` total issuance.
-- **Dispute**: where major disagreement is occurring between medium trust providers
-  - Currency issuance will be disabled

 ## Notable constraint adjustments